Syncano/syncano-cli/docs/custom_sockets/examples/hello_world.md

 The above code executed in Syncano will return a valid HTML response with the `Hello World!` message inside.
 The `set_response` is a function which returns a custom response (e.g. in JSON, CSV or HTML format) from the script.

-## Custom Socket directory structure
+## Sockets directory structure

-As can be seen in the example above, the basic structure of this Custom Socket is:
+As can be seen in the example above, the basic structure of this Sockets is:

     .
     ├── scripts
     │   └── hello_world.py
     └── socket.yml

-`socket.yml` file stores YAML definition of the Custom Socket, and under `scripts` directory there is a definition of Custom Socket dependencies (currently of type `script`).
+`socket.yml` file stores YAML definition of the Sockets, and under `scripts` directory there is a definition of Sockets dependencies (currently of type `script`).

 ## Putting everything together